-Fruit trees have been a feature of gardens for centuries, and although they became less common for a while they’re making a strong comeback recently.
+Fruit trees have been a feature of gardens for centuries – although they became less common for a while, they’re making a strong comeback.
 That makes perfect sense; fruit is increasingly expensive to buy, but it’s both tasty and healthy.
-Having your own trees will save you money and also give you the satisfaction of collecting your own crop.
-As well as eating the fruit as it ripens it’s a great way to support a canning hobby, too – you can keep yourself and your friends supplied with delicious home-made jelly and pie fillings thanks to your personal orchard.
-For maximum effect you can plant a mix of different trees, but we’d recommend making at least one of them a plum tree and the Santa Rosa is an excellent choice.
+Having your own fruit trees will save you money and also give you the satisfaction of collecting your own crop.
+As well as eating the fruit as it ripens, it’s a great way to support a canning hobby too – you can keep yourself and your friends supplied with delicious home-made jelly and pie fillings thanks to your personal orchard.
+For maximum effect you can plant a mix of different trees, but we’d recommend making at least one of them a Plum tree, and the Santa Rosa is an excellent choice.

 Plums are flowering trees in the Rosaceae family and different species originate in both Europe and China (although the eastern varieties are now usually known as Japanese Plums, for reasons nobody seems too sure about).
 They were already a popular fruit by classical times, and the Romans wrote of more than 300 separate varieties; there are even more now, and both Japanese and European varieties have been exported around the world.
 Either one will grow well across large parts of the United States.

 This variety of Plum can be grown successfully in USDA plant hardiness zones 5 to 9, making it suitable for most of the continental USA apart from the extreme north of New England and the Midwest.
 Look for a well-drained spot to plant it in; like most trees this one doesn’t like having too much water around its roots.
 It also prefers to be in full sun – it can tolerate some shade, but both flowers and the fruit crop are likely to suffer.
 While the variety can self-fertilize you’ll get a much better crop if you have at least two of them in your garden.